-Board Response- With the onset of COVID-19, and considering since seven of the full-service centers are located in largely rural counties, it is important for WSGC to capitalize on every form of technology available to maintain staff capability for provision of integrated services.
-Most recently, the Board instituted wide-ranging adjustments to its service delivery model as a result of the COVID-19 pandemic.
-Within three days of receiving notice of Phase I pandemic protocols, they developed/implemented an action plan for staff members to provide virtual services, deploying hardware and increasing internet capacity at each of the workforce centers to establish safe, stable, and responsive services.
-The Board quickly adapted to utilization of virtual platforms, Zoom, MS Teams, Premier Virtual and enhancing its social media presence, to safely and effectively interact with job seekers, employers, and staff working remotely.
+Board Response Considering six of the full-service centers are located in largely rural counties, it is important for WSGC to capitalize on every form of technology available to maintain staff capability for provision of integrated services.
+As a result of the COVID-19 pandemic, the Board quickly adapted to utilization of virtual platforms, Zoom, MS Teams, Premier Virtual and enhancing its social media presence, to safely and effectively interact with job seekers, employers, and staff working remotely.
 Additionally, the Board regularly deploys its Mobile Workforce Unit at scheduled locations throughout the region.
 The strategic deployment will be able to serve job seekers, employers and students, especially in our rural areas and can provide access to all the same technology available in our centers.
 The Board's website www.gcworkforce.org can act as a "virtual information center" and we maintain a social media presence through Facebook and other outlets to enhance marketing saturation and quickly deliver information to a larger number of users.
 It is used to promote upcoming events, distribute Unemployment Insurance information, apply for Child Care or other programs, and highlight information useful to employers, job seekers, and youth.

 Likewise, in our enhanced capacity to provide Vocational Rehabilitation (VR) we continue to fully comply with WIOA §188 and with applicable provisions of the Americans with Disabilities Act of 1990.
-In accordance with the legislation passed during the 84th Texas Legislative session creating the merger, the Board is currently finalizing colocation/integration of One Stop and VR services resulting in an extensive improvement to the physical and programmatic accessibility of facilities, programs and services, technology, and materials for individuals with disabilities.
+In accordance with the legislation passed during the 84th Texas Legislative session creating the merger, the Board finalized colocation/integration of One Stop and VR services at their Victoria Center in May 2021, resulting in an extensive improvement to the physical and programmatic accessibility of facilities, programs and services, technology, and materials for individuals with disabilities.
 This also included providing staff training and support for addressing the needs of individuals who have disabilities so that VR consumers would not experience any disruption of serves and to maintain adherence to ADA and WIOA compliance standards.